The Rules of Arbitration

 D. Death or insanity of either party in the case of a natural person;

 E. In domestic arbitrations, in the event of bankruptcy of either party in the case of a legal entity in accordance with Articles 418 and 419 of the Commercial Code, the arbitration will be suspended until an administrator is appointed.
-In international arbitrations, the issue is subject to the laws applicable to the matter.
+In international arbitrations, the issue is subject to the laws applicable of the matter.

 B. If so requested, the Secretary General provides additional certified copies of the award only to the parties or their representatives.

-C. With notification of the award in accordance with the above arrangements, the parties waive any right to be notified by any other means
+C. With notification of the award in accordance with the above arrangements, the parties waive any right to be notified by any other means.

-A. In domestic arbitrations each of the parties may, with due observance of Article 487 of the Civil Procedure act 2000 request for an amendment or interpretation of the award or for a supplementary award.
+A. In domestic arbitrations each of the parties may, with due observance of Article 487 of the Civil Procedure Act dated 2000 request for an amendment or interpretation of the award or for a supplementary award.
 The Arbitrator is obliged to make a decision within 20 days from the date of the said request.